wallarm/product-documentation/docs/latest/admin-en/monitoring/working-with-grafana.md

 ##  Verifying Monitoring

-After you have connected one of the data sources and configured the query and visualization for the `curl_json-wallarm_nginx/gauge-attacks` metric, check the monitoring operation:
+After you have connected one of the data sources and configured the query and visualization for the `curl_json-wallarm_nginx/gauge-abnormal` metric, check the monitoring operation:
 1. Enable automatic metric updates at five-second intervals (select a value from the drop-down list in the upper right corner of the Grafana console).
-2. Make sure that the current number of attacks on the Grafana dashboard matches the output from `wallarm-status` on the filter node:
+2. Make sure that the current number of requests on the Grafana dashboard matches the output from `wallarm-status` on the filter node:

     --8<-- "../include/monitoring/wallarm-status-check-latest.md"